- About CCMS

 Applicants must submit official GRE scores.
 The GRE must have been taken within five years of the application for admission.
 Expectations for PhD students are a combined Verbal/Quantitative score of at least 300, with a minimum Verbal score of 153.
 Expectations for DMA students are a combined Verbal/Quantitative score of at least 297 with a minimum Verbal score of 152.

 Students from non-English speaking countries must take the Test Of English as a Foreign Language and submit a minimum score of 600 (250 computer-based, 100 internet-based).
+Other language proficiency exams that are accepted by the Graduate School at Baylor may also be submitted.

 Applicants must submit a master's thesis or significant research paper.
 The research paper may take the form of a published book or article, a major paper for a master's-level course, or a paper written specifically to fulfill this requirement.
 The writing sample must demonstrate familiarity with appropriate research techniques, originality of thought, and ability to write with clarity.
+While coverage of the selected topic is more important than length, a general guideline for length of the paper is a mininum of 25 pages.

 Applicants will have a face-to-face interview with the Church Music faculty.
 The applicant should prepare a curriculum vitae for the interview.
 This will include all relevant academic and professional experience as well as goals and plans for the future.